AdobeDocs/commerce-admin.en/help/catalog/product-create.md

 ---
 # Create a product

-Choosing a product type is one of the first things you must do to create a new product.
+Choosing a product type is one of the first things that you must do to create a product.
 If you are just beginning to construct your product catalog, you can create a few sample products to experiment with each product type.
 In addition to the basic product types, the term _complex product_ is sometimes used to refer to products with multiple options, such as a configurable product that is available in various colors and sizes.

 >[!NOTE]
 >
 >For a deeper understanding, refer to catalog [navigation](navigation.md), how to set up [categories](categories.md) and [attributes](product-attributes.md), and the catalog [URL options](catalog-urls.md) that are available.
-After you understand these concepts, the most efficient way to add a large number of products to the catalog is to [import](https://docs.magento.com/user-guide/system/data-import.html) them from a CSV file.
+After you understand these concepts, the most efficient way to add many products to the catalog is to [import](https://docs.magento.com/user-guide/system/data-import.html) them from a CSV file.

 ![Product page on the storefront](./assets/storefront-product-page.png)<!-- zoom -->

 **[Simple product](product-create-simple.md)** - A simple product is a physical item with a single SKU.
-Simple products have a variety of pricing and of input controls which makes it possible to sell variations of the product.
+Simple products have various pricing and of input controls which makes it possible to sell variations of the product.
 Simple products can be used in association with grouped, bundle, and configurable products.

 **[Configurable product](product-create-configurable.md)** - A configurable product appears to be a single product with lists of options for each variation.
 However, each option represents a separate, simple product with a distinct SKU, which makes it possible to track inventory for each variation.